woodyx218/opacus_global_clipping/README.md

 The [MNIST example](https://github.com/pytorch/opacus/tree/master/examples/mnist.py) shows an end-to-end run using opacus.
 The [examples](https://github.com/pytorch/opacus/tree/master/examples/) folder contains more such examples.

-## FAQ
-Checkout the [FAQ](https://opacus.ai/docs/faq) page for answers to some of the most frequently asked questions about Differential Privacy and Opacus.

 ## Contributing
 See the [CONTRIBUTING](https://github.com/pytorch/opacus/tree/master/CONTRIBUTING.md) file for how to help out.